maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

 * routing examples and test cases;
 * Unity C# data structures and response-resolution examples;
 * an optional Python/FastAPI routing example;
-* the LaTeX source corresponding to the supplementary response-library documentation.
+* documentation describing the scenario, participant instructions, system architecture, response-selection rules, and API protocol.

 The fixed opening message is stored separately and is not selectable by the LLM router.